I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-kesetkernelstackswapenable.md

 A thread must not exit (terminate) while stack swapping is disabled or a system bug check will occur.

-In the following code example, a driver thread allocates an event on its stack and calls <b>KeSetKernelStackSwap</b> to temporarily lock the stack in memory until the event is signaled.
-After the wait completes, the thread calls <b>KeSetKernelStackSwap</b> again, if necessary, to restore the original stack-swapping state of the thread.

-An event object must be memory-resident while it can be set to a signaled or nonsignaled state, or while a thread waits on the event.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543006">Defining and Using an Event Object</a>.

-Frequently, the use of the <b>KeSetKernelStackSwap</b> routine is unnecessary and can be avoided by allocating only pageable data items on the stack.
-In the previous example, the driver thread must lock the stack because the event object is allocated on the stack.
-A better alternative might be to simply allocate the event from nonpaged pool.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |